 Abstract-Semantic Segmentation methods play a key role in today's Autonomous Driving research, since they provide a global understanding of the traffic scene for upper-level tasks like navigation.
-However, main research efforts are being put on enlarging deep architectures to achieve marginal accuracy boosts in existing datasets, forgetting that these algorithms must be deployed in a real vehicle with images that weren't seen during training.
+However, main research efforts are being put on enlarging deep architectures to achieve marginal accuracy boosts in existing datasets, forgetting that these algorithms must be deployed in a real vehicle with images that were not seen during training.
 On the other hand, achieving robustness in any domain is not an easy task, since deep networks are prone to overfitting even with thousands of training images.
 In this paper, we study in a systematic way what is the gap between the concepts of "accuracy" and "robustness".
-We propose simple yet effective techniques that can be applied at the training phase to achieve robust segmentation models that can be deployed in any driving scenario.
-A comprehensive set of experiments, by training models with augmented data regarding geometry (position and shape) and texture (color and illumination), throws insightful hints about how CNNs learn about pixel localization and texture to produce robust semantic segmentation outputs in any domain.
-Additionally, we look into the concept of network calibration as a measure for robustness.
+A comprehensive set of experiments demonstrates the relevance of using data augmentation to yield models that can produce robust semantic segmentation outputs in any domain.
+Our results suggest that the existing domain gap can be significantly reduced when appropriate augmentation techniques regarding geometry (position and shape) and texture (color and illumination) are applied.
+In addition, the proposed training process results in better calibrated models, which is of special relevance to assess the robustness of current systems.